craftcms/docs/docs/2.x/twig-primer.md

 There are several learning resources available online for learning Twig:

 * [Twig for Template Designers](https://twig.symfony.com/doc/templates.html) documents all of Twig’s features in detail.
 It can be overly technical at times, but we still recommend you read through it.
-* [Straight up Craft](https://straightupcraft.com/twig-templating) has some great articles on how to use Twig within Craft.
 * [Twig for Designers](https://github.com/brandonkelly/TwigForDesigners) is an in-progress eBook that aims to explain how Twig works to non-developers.